sftekin/sftekin.github.io/index.md

 * Grader:
   * MATH 241 (Engineering Mathematics I) in Fall 2019
   * MATH 242 (Engineering Mathematics II) in Spring 2020
+  * EEE 391 (Basics of Signals and Systems) in Spring 2020